lundregan/desmoscorp-website/content/stances/drm.md

 ### Delisting

-If our games are ever removed from a DRM platforma and are no longer avaliable for sale.
+If our games are ever removed from a DRM platform and are no longer available for sale.
 We will release a DRM free version.

-We would hate for a fan not to be able to play their favorite gmae of ours!
+We would hate for a fan not to be able to play their favorite game of ours!